 Attorney Paul R. Dickinson, Jr. (Partner)

-Litigation attorney Paul R. Dickinson, Jr. has tried cases that few attorneys have had the opportunity, or the desire, to handle.
+Trial attorney Paul R. Dickinson, Jr. has tried cases that few attorneys have had the opportunity, or the desire, to handle.
+He is passionate about doing his job well for his clients.

 The Judge That Inspired Him to Pursue Law

-Growing up in Florida, young Paul had no idea he would eventually go to law school.
-He had gotten his degree in Finance at the University of South Florida, but he ended up working a sales job after college that he did not enjoy.
-However, he frequently ran into former Florida Appellate Court Judge E.J.
-Salcines, who told Paul he would make a good lawyer.
-Paulâs wife also urged him to apply to law school.
+Growing up in Florida, Paul had no idea he would eventually go to law school.
+He earned his degree in Finance at the University of South Florida, but he ended up working in a sales position after college that he did not enjoy.

-Judge Salcines went to South Texas College of Law in Houston, and encouraged Paul to apply there because it had a formidable reputation for creating excellent litigators.
-Paul discovered his talent and love for advocacy while there.
+Paul frequently ran into former Florida Appellate Court Judge E.J.
+Salcines who always told him he would make a good lawyer.
+Judge Salcines went to South Texas College of Law in Houston and encouraged Paul to apply there because he said it had a reputation for creating excellent litigators.
+Fortunately, Paul listened to the judge and later discovered his talent and love for advocacy while there.

-A Foot in the (Litigation) Door
+Getting His Foot in the Door

 Paul started his legal career doing defense work in personal injury cases, so his clients were often big businesses or corporations.
+He knew he wanted to be a litigator who went to trial, and he positioned himself to achieve this goal.

-Paul and his family eventually moved to Charlotte in 1993.
-Since then, Paulâs career has taken off â he has primarily worked in the plaintiffsâ personal injury field, representing both individuals and large entities alike.
-He has tried cases in the areas of personal injury, products liability, wrongful death, malpractice, business disputes, and more.
-He has obtained jury verdicts in excess of a million dollars in both federal and state court.1Â He has also settled many more cases before they went to trial â many of those for over a million dollars.1Â He has tried cases in North Carolina, South Carolina, Texas, and Louisiana, in both state and federal courts.
+In 1993, Paul and his family moved to Charlotte, and his career took off.
+He primarily worked in the plaintiffs’ personal injury field, and he obtained jury verdicts in excess of a million dollars in both federal and state court.1 He also settled many more cases before they went to trial — many of those also for over a million dollars.1,*

-Despite the many big, important cases Paul has handled in his 30+ years practicing law, one in particular stands out.
-Paulâs âWow, I canât believe Iâm in the middle of this thingâ moment is the Blackwater Massacre case, where he represented the civilian victims and families of those who were injured or killed at the hands of Blackwater private military contractors in Nisour (Nisur/Nissor) Square in Baghdad, Iraq on September 16, 2007.
+Despite the many important cases Paul has handled in his 30+ years practicing law, one in particular stands out – the Blackwater Massacre case.
+Paul represented the civilian victims and families of those who were injured or killed at the hands of Blackwater private military contractors in Nisour Square in Baghdad, Iraq on September 16, 2007.

-The Key to Succeeding in Personal Injury Claims
+The Key to Handling Personal Injury Claims

 Read More